Xophmeister/finkl/README.md

 ##### `fmap`

-Implementation required: Functor mapping, which applies the given function to itself and returns a functor.
+Method implementation required: Functor mapping, which applies the given function to itself and returns a functor.
 Equivalent to Haskell's:

 ```haskell